 When induction is delivered using High Frequency (HF) current, even welding is possible.
 In this application the very shallow electrical reference depths that can be achieved with HF current.
 In this case a strip of metal is formed continuously, and then passes through a set of precisely engineered rolls, whose sole purpose is to force the formed strip edges together and create the weld.
 Just before the formed strip reaches the set of rolls, it passes through an induction coil.
 In this case current flows down along the geometric “vee” created by the strip edges instead of just around the outside of the formed channel.
 As current flows along the strip edges, they will heat up to a suitable welding temperature (below the melting temperature of the material).
 When the edges are pressed together, all debris, oxides, and other impurities are forced out to result in a solid state forge weld.

 With the coming age of highly engineered materials, alternative energies and the need for empowering developing countries, the unique capabilities of induction offer engineers and designers of the future a fast, efficient, and precise method of heating.
-EMSCO, Inc. specializes in 24/7 induction melting furnace repair and rebuilds with a highly experienced team that optimizes heat rejection processes.
-We are proud to be the number one choice for foundry furnace rebuilds and foundry furnace coil repairs.
+EMSCO, Inc. specializes in 24/7 induction melting furnace repair and furnace rebuilds with a highly experienced team that optimizes heat rejection processes.
+We are proud to be the number one choice for foundry furnace rebuilds, foundry furnace coil repairs, and metal foundry services.